Optical relief: Polarity

 Relief is said to be positive when the refractive index of the mineral is higher than the refractive index of the medium, and negative when the opposite occurs.
-In regular observations, only the magnitude of relief can be seen (minerals with positive and negative relief will look the same) and other techniques (such as the Becke Line Method) must be employed in order to determine if a mineral has positive or negative relief.
+In regular observations, only the magnitude of relief can be seen (minerals with positive and negative relief will look the same), and other techniques (such as the Becke line method) must be employed in order to determine whether a mineral has positive or negative relief.